 Grady County Emergency Management Director Dale Thompson said about 10 homes were destroyed in Amber and 25 were destroyed in Bridge Creek.
 As the storm moved to the east, forecasters declared a Tornado Emergency for Moore, where seven schoolchildren were among 24 people killed in a storm two years ago.
 When the first of the storms moved through Wednesday, school districts held children in safe places until the storm passed.

-Weather AlertNBC 5 Forecast: Coldest Morning This Year
+Weather AlertNBC 5 Forecast: Warmer with some sun

 Also in Grady County, about 25 miles southwest of Oklahoma City, all animals were accounted for after a zoo in Tuttle was hit by a tornado, according to sheriff's dispatcher Alisa Voegeli.
 The damage had initially prompted fears that wild animals had escaped.